statichunt/geeky-hugo/exampleSite/content/blog/start-a-dropshipping-business.md

 ---
 title: "Start a Dropshipping Business"
-description: "Learn how to start a dropshipping company, pick your niche, secure suppliers and build your store."
+description: "Learn how to start a profitable dropshipping business.
+Choose the right niche, find trusted suppliers, and build a high-converting online store from scratch."
 date: "2020-09-09T18:19:25+06:00"
 image: "images/post/start-dropshipping-company.jpg"
 categories: ["ebiz"]